pivotal-cf/docs-pks/README.md

 | `1.1` | PKS 1.1.x released content | https://docs.pivotal.io/runtimes/pks/1-1/index.html |
 | `1.0-publish` | PKS 1.0.x released content | https://docs.pivotal.io/runtimes/pks/1-0/index.html |

 The `master` branch is used to publish the pre-release v1.2 version of the site.
 Create pull requests on `master` to contribute bug fixes or correct technical inaccuracies in the v1.2 documentation. **This documentation requires validation.
-Contact #pcf-docs on Pivotal Slack to for access.**
+Contact #pcf-docs on Pivotal Slack for access.**

 The `1.1` branch is used to publish the live v1.1 version of the site.
 Create pull requests on `1.1` to contribute bug fixes or correct technical inaccuracies in the v1.1 documentation.